 The main purpose of the minimum wage has always been to protect workers against unduly low payments and that it is enough for the worker to have the necessary resources to cover their vital expenses.

 When setting a minimum wage, it is important to know what is the purpose, what are the specific conditions for which the payment will be issued and how to calculate it.

 Let’s dig into the past…

 All this stuff started in New Zealand, who was the first country to impose this rule in 1894 thanks to one of the largest strikes the country has ever had.
-However, it was not until the 20th century that some other industrialized countries began to replicate this standard in order to offer fair pay conditions for unionized employees.
+However, it was not until the 20th century that some other industrialized countries began to replicate this standard in order to offer fairness for and about payroll conditions for unionized employees.